Bow Valley Wildlife

 Autumn (September - October)

 Fall sees diminishing daylight hours and warm days, with cooling evening winds.
 Average temperatures are dropping, but the highs remain well above freezing and lows hover right around the freezing point.

 Winter (November - March)

-Although it can and does snow at any time of the year, the first "real" snow generally begins to fall in November.
+Although it can and does snow at any time of the year, the snow that falls in November usually stays for the winter.
 The average temperature during the winter months is around -12º C (6º F); however it is not unusual to have a two-week cold snap during December or January where temperatures plummet into the -30º C (-22º F) range.